 git add -A git commit -m “Commit” git push origin master

 Now it is enough to write one command and your changes are already in the repository:

 It's simple, isn’t it?

-Usually the process of development in our company is built as following: the developers work on the tasks locally and then upload their changes on dev server.
-The dev server is available for customers, there they can see the process of developing and creating content, users, etc. Developer needs to have an up to date database that development is always relevant to.
+Usually, the process of development in our company is built as following: the developers work on the tasks locally and then upload their changes on a dev server.
+The dev server is available for customers, where they can see the process of developing and creating content, users, etc. A developer needs to have an up to date database that development is always relevant to.
 We use the backup_migrate module, it lets us do backups and restore databases from these backups.
-We spend some time for this.
+We spend some time on this.
 It is the best option, but sometimes it can be done only through Phpmyadmin which takes more developer’s time.